-The EPA has changed its policy on litigation in ways that make it harder for citizens and courts to hold the agency accountable when it fails to do its job.
+EPA has changed its policy on litigation in ways that make it harder for citizens and courts to hold the agency accountable when it fails to do its job.

 The directive also makes numerous unfounded claims about what had been the standard settlement process.
-In fact, more than fifty retired career EPA attorneys issued an extensive public rebuttal of the directive’s claims, noting that “[Pruitt’s] explanation for the Directive does EPA and the Department of Justice, which represents EPA in lawsuits, a grave injustice by alleging, without evidence, collusion with outside groups.
+More than fifty retired career EPA attorneys issued an extensive public rebuttal of the directive’s claims, noting that “[Pruitt’s] explanation for the Directive does EPA and the Department of Justice, which represents EPA in lawsuits, a grave injustice by alleging, without evidence, collusion with outside groups.
 [Pruitt] fail[s] to acknowledge that a recent Government Accounting Office report found no basis for the claims [Pruitt] make[s].”